morris/fast-grid-layout/README.md

 ## Performance

-FGL's scripting overhead is negligible, so performance is only limited by the work the browser needs to do (animations in particular).
+FGL's scripting overhead is negligible, so performance is usually limited by the work the browser needs to do (animations in particular).
 For example, here's a profile of 4 seconds of dragging 1 item in a 1000 item layout with FGL: